Our Mount Hood & Hood River Valley Tour shows you Mount Hood and other Oregon’s crown jewels on a full day adventure.

 With a climb to the 6,000 feet we reach the world-famous Timberline Lodge, a national historic landmark completed in 1936 and one of the West’s iconic mountain lodges.
 Leisure time here allows for lunch (on your own), touring the lodge, and the forest service museum.
 There is time to enjoy a beverage in the Rams Head Lounge, a setting with spectacular views.
 The surroundings at Timberline feature views of the peak of Mt.
 Hood and the vastness of the Cascade Mountains, including Mt.
 Jefferson and other Oregon peaks in the distance.

 Our return trip opens up views not seen on our ascent and features a stop at one of the popular fruit stands featuring products from the Hood River Valley.
-Time at the Gorge White House, a historic landmark, allows tasting of local Oregon wines and other bounty (no host) and some moments to enjoy the surrounding orchards, vineyards, and gardens of flowers.
+Another stop on the return allows tasting of local Oregon wines and other bounty (no host) and some moments to enjoy the surrounding orchards, vineyards, and gardens of flowers.

 As we return to Portland, you will have panoramic views of the Columbia River, the route of the Lewis and Clark expedition of 1804-1806, and many natural landmarks including Wind Mountain, Table Mountain, and Beacon Rock.